cosmos/sdk-tutorials/publish-app-do/index.md

 WantedBy=multi-user.target
 ```

-Close and save the file with the shortcut ctrl+x, then type Y and press Enter
+To close and save the file, press Ctrl+x.
+Then type `Y` and press Enter.

-Next step is to enable the file, to be available even after a system start.
+The next step is to enable the file so the app is available even after a system start:

 ```bash
 sudo systemctl enable digitaloceand.service
 ```

-Now start the process
+Now start the process:

 ```bash
 sudo systemctl start digitaloceand.service
 ```

-Check the logs with
+Check the logs with:

 ```bash
 sudo journalctl -u digitaloceand -f